ShahzaibP/ShahzaibP.github.io/_posts/2020-02-29-your-filename.md

 ---
 layout: post
 published: false
-title: ''
+title: R-Emote
 ---
 Greetings!

 A time progresses, I learn and apply more of my knowledge in my work and this is my latest piece of work.
+As the name suggests, what I have here is a simply a remote.

 Here I use Machine Learning jn a somewhat practical setting.
 I use a convolutional neural network to detect hand gestures in order to control smart appliances around me.